-I owned a Technivorm Moccamaster Thermal for a few years, and ended up getting rid of it in favor of something that was plumbed in, the Newco OCS-8, which I still have to this day.
-The Newco was one of the only other SCAA approved brewers at the time.
-In any case, I no longer have the Technivorm to compare to the Bonavita side by side, but I have many years of fond memories, and delicious cups of coffee.
+I owned a Technivorm Moccamaster Thermal for a few years and ended up getting rid of it in favor of something that was plumbed in, the Newco OCS-8, which I still have to this day.
+The Newco was one of the only other SCAA-approved brewers at the time.
+In any case, I no longer have the Technivorm to compare to the Bonavita side by side, but I have many years of fond memories and delicious cups of coffee.

 Not too long ago, Bonavita came out with a very similar brewer, at roughly half the price.
 Many called it the “Technivorm Killer”.
 So at approximately $150, can the Bonavita Coffee Maker stand up to the $300 Technivorm?

-The Bonavita 1.25 liter stainless carafe is glass lined, holds temps really well, and the pour spout doesn’t drip much at all.
+The Bonavita 1.25 liter stainless carafe is glass-lined, holds temps really well, and the pour spout doesn’t drip much at all.
 The carafe has a lid that seals pretty well.
 However, you need to remove the lid to place the cone filter basket for brewing, and then remove the filter basket and put the lid back on.
 Kind of a pain.
 To pour, you must press a nicely placed lever.

 NOTE: Bonavita does sell a model that is not glass-lined, but looks almost identical.
-Make sure you get model BV1800TH, which has a glass lined carafe.
+Make sure you get model BV1800TH, which has a glass-lined carafe.

 The Technivorm 1.25 liter stainless carafe does not require levers or unscrewing to pour, you just pour.
 However, it was not the best.
 I ditched it for 2 reasons: It gave off a distinct metal taste, and the pour spout dripped like crazy.
 I understand some of the included carafes are better now.
-I replaced the stock carafe with a Zojirushi Thermal Carafe, and fashioned a little platform to raise the entire brewer up enough for the Zoj to fit under and activate the safety switch.
-Unfortunately you cannot do this with the Bonavita, but I don’t think you will want to; it’s plenty good.
-If you are using the 1 liter Zojirushi, make sure you reduce the amount of water in the tank, otherwise it will overfill!
+I replaced the stock carafe with a Zojirushi Thermal Carafe and fashioned a little platform to raise the entire brewer up enough for the Zoj to fit under and activate the safety switch.
+Unfortunately, you cannot do this with the Bonavita, but I don’t think you will want to; it’s plenty good.
+If you are using the 1 liter Zojirushi, make sure you reduce the amount of water in the tank, otherwise, it will overfill!

 The Bonavita showerhead has an interesting array of spray holes, and the saturation is good and even.
-But cleaning it can be a bit of a pain, as grounds eventually get all embedded all of the little crevices.
+But cleaning it can be a bit of a pain, as grounds eventually get embedded in all of the little crevices.
 Not bad, but it can take a little extra scrubbing and rinsing.

 The Technivorm comes with a “bar” style shower head that saturates well, though not as good as the Bonavita.
 But because of the open design, you can stir all you want during brewing.
 When I got mine, it came with a shower head that had just one hole, but they offered an upgraded showerhead with multiple holes, which I immediately purchased, and used for the life of the machine.
 The multi-hole showerhead made the need to stir the grounds much less critical, but sometimes you do need to get in there and stir.
 Cleaning is really easy, as the small metal bar just lifts off, and there are no crevices to worry about.
 I understand now that the multi-hole showerhead is standard.
-I was able to find both Technivorm showerheads in a box somewhere, shown in the photo below.
+I was able to find both Technivorm showerheads in a box somewhere, as shown in the photo below.
 I can only guess I bought spares.